Iris Ann’s Baby Quilt Finish OMG

 Iris Ann’s Beginning

 Sue and I debated the dynamics of Iris’ quilt for a good month or longer.
-Was this block composed of 60-degree triangles or were the blocks were made from half rectangle triangles (HRTs)?
+Was this block composed of 60-degree triangles or were the blocks made from half rectangle triangles (HRTs)?
 We had to decide and stick with the decision – HRTs it is.